B2B Market Segmentation Guide

 Firmographic Segmentation

 Firmographic segmentation divides B2B markets based on company characteristics such as industry, size, revenue, location, ownership structure, and growth stage.
-Firmographics form the base layer because they're observable, measurable, and directly tied to budget authority and buying process complexity.
+Firmographics form the base layer because they are observable and measurable, and because they connect directly to budget authority and buying process complexity in ways that softer signals simply do not.

 Related Terms: